 San Miguel de Guaduas

 Guaduas is an important reference point in Colombian history.
-He was the birthplace of Policarpa Salavarrieta, one of the main heroines of that nation’s independence.
+It was the birthplace of Policarpa Salavarrieta, one of the main heroines of the nation’s independence.
 The woman, born in 1795, is known today as “La Pola” and was deployed as a spy for the revolutionary forces.
 She was later executed for it by the Spaniards.

 Thanks to the beautiful colonial architecture, Guaduas was declared a national monument in 1959.